+015.jpg)

 A composting tip - if you are wondering if your compost is finished, try the ziploc test.
 Put a shovelful of compost in a ziploc bag and leave it for 24 hours.
 When you come back, if it smells like earth, your compost is finished.
 If it smells bad or like sulphur, back to the pile!

+Every morning when I get into work I walk by the chicken coop on the way to putting my lunch in the fridge.
+I am greeted by the excited sqwacking of many chickens.
+They know what time it is.
+Time to eat!
 In other bird news, an orthonologist was consulted regarding the Bobolinks.
 It turns out that the farm is part of their migratory pattern, but they do not nest on the Eastern Shore.
 Due to this Spring's unusual weather pattern, they stayed around a little longer this year.
 Problem solved.
 Theresa mowed down the yellow clover today.